In Memoriam

 On December 14, 1871, two Texas state policemen, Columbus Hazlett and William Grayson, attended a justice of the peace court session in the Linn Flat community.
 Apparently in disagreement with some action by the court, they caused a disturbance and threatened to shoot one of the lawyers.
 Justice Dawson charged them with contempt.
 An arrest warrant was issued, and Dawson gave it to Constable John Birdwell to execute.
 Constable Birdwell summoned a man named David W. Harvell to assist him in the arrest of the two state policemen.
 The constable then located Hazlett nearby and arrested him.
 Hazlett offered no resistance, and on Birdwell’s command called to Grayson in a nearby store.

 When Grayson drew near, Hazlett told him, “I am a prisoner.”
 Grayson said, “Die before you surrender.”
 Deputized Citizen Harvell then demanded Hazlett hand over his gun.
 Instead, Hazlett drew his weapon and shot Harvell in the chest.
 But Harvell did not go down.
-He staggered though a nearby store door, picked up a shotgun, and fired the first barrel into Hazlett’s face.
+He staggered through a nearby store door, picked up a shotgun, and fired the first barrel into Hazlett’s face.
 Hazlett was hit by only a few pellets, but the second barrel discharged in the direction of Grayson, wounding him.
 Hazlett and Grayson returned fire, twice hitting Harvell, who dropped dead on the store floor.
 Constable Birdwell never had a chance to draw his weapon, and was looking down the barrels of the state policemen’s guns when they mounted their horses and rode off.

 On December 19, 1871, Constable John Birdwell answered a knock on his door in Linn Flat and was shot dead.
 Arrest warrants were issued for Grayson and Hazlett.